gameeapp/gamee-emulator/README.md

 ## Plans for the future development

-Too see the list of the future updates in progress, please check [Emulator tool](https://github.com/gameeapp/gamee-emulator/blob/master/UPDATES.md) file.
+Too see the list of the future updates in progress, please check [UPDATES.md](https://github.com/gameeapp/gamee-emulator/blob/master/UPDATES.md) file.

 ## Contribute